-The Audit Committee directly oversees risk management relating to financial reporting and public disclosure and the steps management has taken to monitor and control those exposures.
-In addition, the Audit Committee is responsible for the oversight of general financial risk matters, significant risk evaluated those policies and practices, including our incentive plans, and determined they do not create any risks that are reasonably likely to have a material adverse effect on the Company.
+The Compensation Committee is responsible for oversight of risk relating to the Company's compensation policies and practices for all employees and officers.
+Management has evaluated those policies and practices, including our incentive plans, and determined they do not create any risks that are reasonably likely to have a material adverse effect on the Company.
 For more information, see "Compensation Discussion & Analysis-Compensation Risk Assessment."